 2017 Patz Fowle & Mike Fowle taught Kinetic Sculpture Design at the SCAD Educator Forum summer program at Savannah College of Art & Design in Savannah, GA.

-2018 Patz Fowle & Mike Fowle continued art studies in Portland, Oregon at Pacific Northwest College of Art/ Art Educator Summer in the Studios.
-(Focus of studies: Welding, Body casting, Life drawing, Illustration analog-digital, Printmaking and Digital photography.
+2018 Patz Fowle & Mike Fowle continued art studies at Pacific Northwest College of Art/ Art Educator Summer in the Studios in Portland, Oregon (Focus of studies: Welding, Body casting, Life drawing, Illustration analog-digital, Printmaking and Digital photography.

-2018 Patz Fowle & Mike Fowle taught the Patz Process Ceramic Technique and Kinetic Sculpture Design at Savannah College of Art & Design summer art program for educators, 2018 SCAD Educator Forum
+2018 Patz Fowle & Mike Fowle taught the Patz Process Ceramic Technique and Kinetic Sculpture Design at Savannah College of Art & Design summer art program for educators in Savannah, Ga.
+2018 SCAD Educator Forum.

-* 2018 Collaborative sculptors Patz Fowle & Mike Fowle created a large-scale, contemporary, kinetic metal sculpture Upward & Onward designed to honor American Physicist and NASA Astronaut, Dr. Ronald E. McNair located at the Ronald E. McNair Life History Center, Lake City, SC.
+* 2018 Collaborative sculptors Patz Fowle & Mike Fowle were commissioned to create a kinetic, large-scale, public art sculpture Upward & Onward designed to honor the achievements of NASA Astronaut and American Physicist, Dr. Ronald E. McNair located at the Ronald E. McNair Life History Center, Lake City, SC.
 The permanent, public art sculpture was commissioned by the Lake City Creative Alliance.